-At USC, she created and directs the Master of Fine Arts in Dramatic Writing program at the School of Dramatic Arts and is also an inaugural Associated Faculty Member of the USC Shinso Ito Center for Japanese Religions and Culture.
-She is a member of the Dramatists’ Guild, Writers Guild of America-West, the League of Professional Theatre Women, and the Alliance of Los Angeles Playwrights.
-She serves on the Editorial Board of the Journal of Critical Mixed Race Studies.
+At USC, she created and directs the Master of Fine Arts in Dramatic Writing program and is also an inaugural associated faculty member of the USC Shinso Ito Center for Japanese Religions & Culture.
+A Fulbright scholar, she is a member of the Dramatists’ Guild, Writers Guild of America-West, the League of Professional Theatre Women, and the Alliance of Los Angeles Playwrights.
+She serves on the editorial board of the Journal of Critical Mixed Race Studies.
 Learn more at www.velinahasuhouston.com.